-Faculty: S. Craver, Ph.D., C. Dubreuil, Ph.D; R. Misenheimer, M.F.A.; L. Peterson, M.M.; L. Sabina, Ph.D.; E. Simone, Ph.D.
+Faculty: C. Dubreuil, Ph.D; R. Misenheimer, M.F.A.; L. Peterson, M.M.; L. Sabina, Ph.D.; E. Simone, Ph.D.
+Artists-In-Residence: K.Black, M.M.; A. Mormile, M.F.A

-The Department of Visual and Performing Arts offers majors and minors in each of four areas: theater, music, visual arts, and art history.
+The Department of Visual and Performing Arts offers majors and minors in each of four areas: art history, music, theater, and visual arts.
 The visual and performing arts are necessary elements in a liberal arts education.
 Whether we are creators or appreciators, the arts engage us in a dialogue of perception, imagination and reflection involving the entire range of human experience.